FAIRmat-NFDI/pynxtools/docs/tutorial/contributing.md

 ## What should you should know before this tutorial?

-- You should read our [guide on getting started](../getting-started.md)
+- You should read our [guide on getting started](../getting-started.md).
-- You should read the [installation tutorial](installation.md)
+- You should read the [installation tutorial](installation.md).

 ## What you will know at the end of this tutorial?

 You will know

-- how to setup your environment for developing pynxtools
+- how to setup your environment for developing `pynxtools`
 - how to make changes to the software
 - how to test the software
 - how to contribute on GitHub